-- Added AppFacts to easily collect Splunk application name, version, label, and other nuggets from app.conf. - Added AppManifest to inventory the contents of a Splunk application and create a unique content fingerprint that can be used to quickly identify application changes. - Added ksconf.app.deploy to assist with Splunk application deployment planning and execution. - Added ksconf.hookspec.KsconfHookSpecs to define all available pluggy integration points.
+- Added AppFacts to easily collect Splunk application name, version, label, and other nuggets from app.conf. - Added AppManifest to inventory the contents of a Splunk application and create a unique content fingerprint that can be used to quickly identify application changes.

+- Added ksconf.app.deploy to assist with Splunk application deployment planning and execution. - Added ksconf.hookspec.KsconfHookSpecs to define all available pluggy integration points.
 Anyone wanting to implement a new plugin should use the public-facing ksconf.hook module.

 - Splunk app packaging changes only.
 No need to update the package for CLI usage. - Fix packaging bug impacting the Ksconf Splunk app.
-This issue was introduced in v0.11.6. - Note that this took two release cycles to fully resolve.
+This issue was introduced in v0.11.6.
+Thanks to yohonet for brining this to my attention. - Note that this took two release cycles to fully resolve.
 (Ignore ksconf v0.11.8)

-- Support disabling of plugins by name via KSCONF_PLUGIN_DISABLE environment variable.
+- Support disabling of plugins by name via KSCONF\PLUGIN\DISABLE environment variable.
 This expects a space separated lists of plugin names. - Add new plugins documentation.